A place to live

 Village of Furtigen, Karner Valley, Berner Oberland.
 (Photo copyright © by Kaj Halberg)

-Vinyards near the village of Plan Cerisier, Rhone Valley.
-(Photo copyright © by Kaj Halberg)
+Houses and vinyards in the village of Plan Cerisier, Rhone Valley.
+(Photos copyright © by Kaj Halberg)

 The city of Thun was established along the Aare River, Berner Oberland.
 This picture was taken from the city castle, Schloss Thun.
 (Photo copyright © by Kaj Halberg)